Weak-lensing Mass Reconstruction of Galaxy Clusters with a Convolutional Neural Network -- II: Application to Next-Generation Wide-Field Surveys: Result

 Following the qualitative visual analysis in \textsection\ref{sec:visual_result}, we present a quantitative evaluation by directly comparing convergence values.
 Figure~\ref{one_to_one_correl} displays pixel-by-pixel correlations between the truth and reconstructed $\kappa$ maps.
 We find that the current CNN results exhibit a stronger correlation, with slopes of $\mytilde0.47$ and $\mytilde0.70$ for the H21 and current models, respectively.
 In contrast, the slope deviates substantially from unity for the KS93 mass reconstruction.

-Figure~\ref{kappa_distribution} compares the distributions of $\kappa$ values.
+Figure~\ref{kappa_distribution} compares the probability distribution function (PDF) of $\kappa$ values.
 Once again, it is evident that the distribution derived from the current CNN model matches the truth more closely than the H21 model.
 In particular, the agreement is significantly improved in the recovery of high $\kappa$ values ($\kappa>0.1$).
 The distribution is considerably wider in the KS93 reconstruction.